Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

-Halal-certified facility · OU Kosher · Single ingredient
+Halal-certified facility · OU Kosher · Single-origin Ethiopian

 Halal black seed oil with the lab card in the box.

-habb is bottled in a halal- and OU Kosher-certified facility in Chatsworth, California.
+The original morning ritual — the seed grandmothers have kept on kitchen shelves for fourteen hundred years — bottled in a halal- and OU Kosher-certified facility in California.
 One ingredient: cold-pressed Ethiopian Nigella sativa.
-The lab numbers for your batch print on a card next to the bottle — verification that goes one step beyond the certification stamp.
+The lab numbers for your batch print on a card next to the bottle.
+Read the longer story →

 Halal-certified facility · OU Kosher · No animal-derived ingredients · Per-batch lab card

-What ships in every bottle Halal-certified facility OU Kosher facility Single ingredient Per-batch lab card Ethiopian Bale/Arsi seed
+What ships in every bottle Habbat al-barakah · Nigella sativa Halal-certified facility OU Kosher facility Per-batch lab card Ethiopian Bale/Arsi seed

 The seed has been on Muslim kitchen shelves for fourteen centuries. habbat al-barakah, kalonji. habb is the version that prints the actual numbers on a card next to the bottle.

-If you're shopping for halal black seed oil, you're shopping at a layer of attention most supplement buyers skip.
+If you're shopping for halal black seed oil, you're shopping at a layer of attention most morning-shelf shoppers skip.
 You read labels.
 You ask about facilities.
 You want to know what's actually in the bottle — not just whether someone slapped a green stamp on it.
 This page is for that buyer.

 What makes habb halal in three concrete ways.